quixio/quix-docs/docs/platform/quixtour/serve-sms.md

 ## Generate an alert

 Again generate a CPU spike by opening several large applications on your laptop.
 If you have SMS alert enabled, you'll receive an SMS.
 If not, you can check the logs.

+You can watch a video that shows how to test your service:

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/5b1ac961df2b4c2bae851979050a88ac?sid=250be5ce-8e0c-482a-8c60-b776ab38b95f" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>